 Sending dogs away for training has become an extremely popular training choice in recent years.

-We certainly offer board & train programs in our business and have great training success with them.
+We offer a board and train program in our business and have great training success with our board and train clients.

 While it sounds great to send away a wild and crazy dog and receive back a perfectly trained companion, is anything ever really that simple?